-- If it is required to encode details of the lighting technology (for instance neon), it must be done using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information. - The attribute vertical datum applies only to height; this value must only be encoded if it is different from the value encoded in the VDAT subfield of the "Coordinate Reference System Record identifier" [CSID] field, or different from the value of vertical datum encoded on meta feature Vertical Datum of Data.
+- If it is required to encode details of the lighting technology (for instance neon), it must be done using the complex attribute information (see clause 2.4.6). - The attribute vertical datum applies only to height; this value must only be encoded if it is different from the value encoded in the "Datum Name" [DTNM] and "Datum Identifier" [DTID] subfields of the VDAT field of the "Coordinate Reference System" record where the "Axis Type" [AXTY] subfield of the "Coordinate System Axes" [CSAX] of the "Dataset Coordinate Reference System" record is set to 11 (Gravity Related Height), or different from the value of vertical datum encoded on meta feature Vertical Datum of Data. - The attribute vertical length only applies to lights attached to floating structures (see clause 2.5.7).